MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/certificate-rotation-on-prem.md

         .\Test-D365FOConfiguration.ps1
         ```

-6. If axdataenciphermentcert certificates is rotated, you need to regenerate credentials.json file.
+6. If axdataenciphermentcert certificates are rotated, you need to regenerate credentials.json file.
 For more information, see [Encrypt credentials](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/deployment/setup-deploy-on-premises-pu12#encryptcred).

 7. Run following PowerShell command to have values to be used in LCS later.
 For more information, see [Deploy your Finance and Operations (on-premises) environment from LCS](setup-deploy-on-premises-pu12.md#deploy).